 Maybe it’s also a way of hiding from the horrors of the modern world, the drudgery of having to get up in the morning and get the kids to school and making sure there’s something on the table when they come home.

 Life isn’t fair.
 In the long run, acceptance of this one true fact is the real road to happiness.
-Only once one has recognized that life can rarely be perfect can one recognize the things that make it worth living.
+Only once one has recognised that life can rarely be perfect can one recognise the things that make it worth living.
 That must be manifestly obvious.